baokimteam/baokim-payment-gateway-for-woocommerce/README.md

 ### Manual installation

-1. Download the plugin files to the `/wp-content/plugins/plugin-name` directory from [here](https://cdn.baokim.vn/public/uploads/integration_plugins/baokim-payment-gateway-for-woocommerce.zip).
+1. Download the plugin files from [here](https://cdn.baokim.vn/public/uploads/integration_plugins/baokim-payment-gateway-for-woocommerce.zip) and extract to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->Plugin Name screen to configure the plugin